awsdocs/amazon-cloudfront-developer-guide/doc_source/creating-response-headers-policies.md

 ------
 #### [ CLI ]

 To create a response headers policy with the AWS Command Line Interface \(AWS CLI\), use the aws cloudfront create\-response\-headers\-policy command\.
-You can use an input file to provide the command’s input parameters, rather than specifying each individual parameter as command line input\.
+You can use an input file to provide the input parameters for the command, rather than specifying each individual parameter as command line input\.

 **To create a response headers policy \(CLI with input file\)**

-1. Use the following command to create a file named `response-headers-policy.yaml` that contains all of the input parameters for the create\-response\-headers\-policy command\.
+1. Use the following command to create a file that's named `response-headers-policy.yaml`\.
+This file contains all of the input parameters for the create\-response\-headers\-policy command\.

    ```
    aws cloudfront create-response-headers-policy --generate-cli-skeleton yaml-input > response-headers-policy.yaml
    ```
-**Note**
-The `yaml-input` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate an input file in JSON format\.
-For more information, see [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS Command Line Interface User Guide*\.

-1. Open the file named `response-headers-policy.yaml` that you just created\.
-Edit the file to specify a policy name and the response headers to include in the policy, then save the file\.
+1. Open the `response-headers-policy.yaml` file that you just created\.
+Edit the file to specify a policy name and the desired response headers policy configuration, then save the file\.

    For more information about the response headers policy settings, see [Understanding response headers policies](understanding-response-headers-policies.md)\.

-1. Use the following command to create the response headers policy using input parameters from the `response-headers-policy.yaml` file\.
+1. Use the following command to create the response headers policy\.
+The policy that you create uses the input parameters from the `response-headers-policy.yaml` file\.

    ```
    aws cloudfront create-response-headers-policy --cli-input-yaml file://response-headers-policy.yaml
    ```

-   Make note of the `Id` value in the command’s output\.
-This is the response headers policy ID, and you need it to attach the policy to a CloudFront distribution’s cache behavior\.
+   Make note of the `Id` value in the command output\.
+This is the response headers policy ID\.
+You need it to attach the policy to the cache behavior of a CloudFront distribution\.

 **To attach a response headers policy to an existing distribution \(CLI with input file\)**

 1. Use the following command to save the distribution configuration for the CloudFront distribution that you want to update\.
-Replace *distribution\_ID* with the distribution’s ID\.
+Replace *distribution\_ID* with the distribution ID\.

    ```
    aws cloudfront get-distribution-config --id distribution_ID --output yaml > dist-config.yaml
    ```
-**Note**
-The `--output yaml` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate the output in JSON format\.
-For more information, see [Controlling command output from the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html) in the *AWS Command Line Interface User Guide*\.

-1. Open the file named `dist-config.yaml` that you just created\.
-Edit the file, making the following changes to the cache behavior that you are updating to use the response headers policy\.
+1. Open the file that's named `dist-config.yaml` that you just created\.
+Edit the file, making the following changes to the cache behavior to make it use the response headers policy\.
-   + In the cache behavior, add a field named `ResponseHeadersPolicyId`\.
-For the field’s value, use the response headers policy ID that you noted after creating the policy\.
+   + In the cache behavior, add a field that's named `ResponseHeadersPolicyId`\.
+For the field's value, use the response headers policy ID that you noted after creating the policy\.
-   + Rename the `ETag` field to `IfMatch`, but don’t change the field’s value\.
+   + Rename the `ETag` field to `IfMatch`, but don't change the field's value\.

    Save the file when finished\.

 1. Use the following command to update the distribution to use the response headers policy\.
-Replace *distribution\_ID* with the distribution’s ID\.
+Replace *distribution\_ID* with the distribution ID\.

    ```
    aws cloudfront update-distribution --id distribution_ID --cli-input-yaml file://dist-config.yaml